hp2393/Friend-Finder/README.md

 Friend Finder is deployed to Heroku.
 Check it out by clicking here.
 (Insert the link once website is done)

+## Problems faced

+1. Used HotResturant to help with this homework.
+2. I am unable to submit the survey and display the info on API Friends List.

 ## Author
 **Harsh Patel**